“Nothing in all creation is hidden from God’s sight. Everything is uncovered and laid bare before the eyes of Him to whom we must give account.”

 Church Fathers used the phrase, “Coram Deo,” to describe how all of life is lived ‘before the face of God.’

-But honestly…when is the last time you even thought about this reality?
+But honestly…when was the last time you even thought about this reality?
 If you’re like me, the ‘face of God’ often gets lost amidst the whirlwind of life.

 Truth be told, if Hebrews 4:13 was the end of the chapter, we’d have every reason to despair.